-The Debtors and certain of their non-Debtor subsidiaries are partial equity holders in several strategic relationships, many taking the form of partnerships and limited liability companies, including one of the Debtors- Des Plaines Development Limited Partnership, the owner of Harrah's Joliet.
+The Debtors and certain of their non-Debtor subsidiaries are partial equity holders in several strategic relationships, many taking the form of partnerships and limited liability companies, including one of the Debtors-Des Plaines Development Limited Partnership, the owner of Harrah's Joliet.
 Des Plaines Development Limited Partnership is a partnership between Debtor Harrah's Illinois Corporation (80 percent equity interest) and non-Debtor Des Plaines Development Corporation (20 percent equity interest).
-A riverboat casino located in Joliet, Illinois, Harrah's Joliet primarily draws its customers from the nearby Chicago metropolitan area.
+Located in Joliet, Illinois, Harrah's Joliet primarily draws customers from the nearby Chicago metropolitan area.
 Debtor Harrah's Illinois Corporation manages Harrah's Joliet for a fee pursuant to a management agreement.
 Harrah's Joliet consists of nearly 40,000 square feet of gaming space, including over 1,100 slot machines and approximately 31 table games.

-The Debtors and certain of their non-Debtor subsidiaries are also partial equity holders in the following entities:
+The Debtors and certain of their non-Debtor subsidiaries are also partial equity owners of the following non-Debtor entities: